I’ve been arrested

 Being arrested can be confusing and stressful.
 Many people are uncertain about their rights, what to expect during police custody, or how the process unfolds.
 LawConnect provides personalised legal information through our AI legal assistant, which can help you understand general legal information and the range of options that may be available to you.

-You can start by clicking one of the questions above and receive guidance tailored to your situation.
+People can select one of the questions above to receive general information relevant to their circumstances.
 Our AI assistant can explain concepts like bail applications, police interview procedures, criminal charges, and what happens at your first court appearance.

-However, only a licensed lawyer can provide legal advice specific to your circumstances and help you navigate the actual decisions you need to make.
+Only a licensed lawyer can provide legal advice specific to a person's circumstances and assist with the decisions involved.
 If you would like professional support, we can connect you with a criminal lawyer who can provide tailored legal advice, represent you in discussions with police, and support you through the court process.
-Taking action early and getting the right support can make a real difference to how your case progresses.
+Support is something people obtain at various points connected to particular stages of proceedings, and how each factor is weighed depends on the circumstances.

 Not sure what to ask?